 Students taking the minor in Gender and Sexuality Studies explore historic archives at the William Way Center in Philadelphia.

-Expand your knowledge, enhance your skills and position yourself for more significant career potential by exploring (43) minors and (14) certificates on offer for undergraduate students in Drexel’s College of Arts and Sciences.
-Known for its interdisciplinary approach to applied education, the college has made it our mission to provide students with practical knowledge for professional success and widen their horizons at Drexel and beyond.
+Expand your knowledge, enhance your skills and position yourself for more significant career potential by exploring the wide range of minor and certificate programs available to undergraduate students in Drexel’s College of Arts and Sciences.
+Known for its interdisciplinary approach to applied education, the college has made it our mission to encourage students to enhance their professional success and widen their horizons at Drexel and beyond.

 Undergraduate Minors